 The following tips are applicable to just about any animal.
-I have accumulated this information from my own experiences with my pets (which include dogs, fish, birds, turtles and rabbits) as well as from veterinarians, animal rescue organizations and other animal-related sources.
+I have accumulated this information from my own experiences with my pets (which include dogs, cats, fish, birds, turtles and rabbits) as well as from veterinarians, animal rescue organizations and other animal-related sources.
 None of this information is to be used as a substitute for professional veterinary care.

 1. If you leave the house for any reason, tell your pet(s) where you are going, when you will return and what job you would like them to do (take a nap, watch the house, etc.) while you are gone.
 I always tell my dogs that I am going to run an errand and when I will be back (i.e. 2 hours, around their dinner, etc.).
 I also tell them to take a nap while I'm gone and to be good boys.
 This tends to relieve their anxiety about me being gone.
 If it is a longer trip, I always tell them how many days I will be gone.